Tomic-Riedel/Flutter-Roadmap/README.md

 https://pub.dev/packages/google_fonts/

 ## Working with user inputs and forms
 User inputs are needed in almost every app.
-Be it for the login, the searchbar or other things.
+Be it for the login, the search bar, or other things.
 And you've already worked with this a lot, but let's take another look at what's behind it, as this is a very important topic in Flutter.

 And this time, we're not going to draw on the Flutter documentation.
 We will look at a YouTube channel called "Johannes Milke" as our main source this time.
 He has made two very good videos on TextFields and Form & TextFormFields.